RHEcosystemAppEng/exhort/README.md

 ### Client Token Authentication

-If clients don't provide the token to authenticate against the Vulnerability Provider the default one will be used instead but only the summary will be returned in the JSON response.
+If clients don't provide the token to authenticate against the Vulnerability Provider the default one will be used instead but vulnerabilities unique to that specific provider will not show all the details.

 To provide the client authentication tokens use HTTP Headers in the request.
 The format for the tokens Headers is `crda-provider-token`. e.g. `crda-snyk-token`: